 A soiled spot on the carpet has the appearance of a stain but is not necessarily the result of a spill.
 Soiling is the result of a residue or oily substance on the carpet fibers, which then attracts dirt particles.

 A residue can be left behind by a spot treatment product or a sticky spill that wasn’t entirely removed or rinsed.
 An oily build-up could be due to a spill of an oil-based product (such as baby oil or cooking oil) but is often simply the result of walking on the carpet in bare feet.
 The oils from our skin can transfer to the carpet fibers by not wearing socks or slippers, and can then start to cause an accumulation of dirt particles.

 As with staining, individual fibers are more prone to soiling than others.
 Olefin, for example, is especially susceptible to oil-based products, making it fairly easily soiled.

 The best method for preventing soiling is ensuring that all spills are thoroughly cleaned and that all cleaning products used on the carpet are thoroughly rinsed from the fibers.
 Blot up as much of the product as possible, using a white towel or paper towels.
-Follow by pouring a small amount of lukewarm water on the spot (approximately 1/4 cup; you can vary this amount depending on the size of the spot but be sure not to saturate the carpet—it is better to repeat this step several times than to overly wet the carpet the first time) and again, blot it up.
+Follow by pouring a small amount of lukewarm water on the spot and again, blot it up.
+(Use approximately 1/4 cup; you can vary this amount depending on the size of the spot but be sure not to saturate the carpet—it is better to repeat this step several times than to overly wet the carpet the first time.)

 To draw as much of the cleaner or oil out of the fibers as possible, cover the spot with either a thick white towel folded over a couple of times, or a stack of paper towels, and place something heavy over the towels (a pile of books works well).
 Leave this in place overnight.